-4:1 Where do the wars and disputes among you come from?
-Is it not precisely from your pleasures, the ones at war in your members?
-2 You crave and do not have; you murder5 and covet and are not able to obtain; you fight and war.
-You do not have because you do not ask.
-3 You ask and do not receive because you ask wrongly, so that you may lavish it on your pleasures.
-4 Adulterers and6 adulteresses!
-Don't you know that friendship with the world is enmity with God?
-So whoever may want to be a friend of the world makes himself an enemy of God.7 5 Or do you suppose that the Scripture says in vain that the Spirit who dwells in us yearns jealously?
-6 But He gives greater grace; therefore He says: "God resists proud ones, but gives grace to humble ones."
+lavish it on your pleasures.
+4 Adulterers and adulteresses!
+Do you not know that friendship with the world is enmity with God?
+So whoever may want to be a friend of the world makes himself an enemy of God.
+5 Or do you suppose that the Scripture says in vain that the Spirit who dwells in us yearns jealously?
+6 But He gives greater grace; therefore He says: "God resists proud ones, but gives grace to humble ones."4